jeffseely/jeffseely.github.io/Text.md

 `counter = counter - 1;`

 then `counter` would always be less than or equal to 5 and always true, so the loop would never end.
 This is called an *infinite loop*.
 Everybody writes one by accident sometime, but they should be avoided.
-If you create an infinite loop in Repl.it, you may be able break it by clicking the [stop] button, but more likely you will need to refresh the page, in which case you will lose your changes since your last save, so save often.
+If you create an infinite loop in Replit.com, you may be able break it by clicking the [stop] button, but more likely you will need to refresh the page, in which case you will lose your changes since your last save, so save often.

 <!----><a name="2.3"></a>
 ## 2.3 The FOR loop